salkuadrat/universe/README.md

 ## Example Project

 There is a complete example project in the `example` folder.\
-Check it out to find out the many use cases you can use this library.
+Check it out to learn the many use cases you can use this library.

-You can try a working example with [universe.apk](universe.apk).
+You can also try a working example with [universe.apk](universe.apk).

 ## Usage

-Inspired by the simplicity of Leaflet.js, you can add maps functionality in your flutter project with as simple as adding this lines of code:
+Inspired by the simplicity of Leaflet.js, now you can insert maps functionality in your flutter project with as simple as adding this lines of code:

 ```
 import 'package:universe/universe.dart';